 Found below are my suggestions as to what you can do to avoid becoming embroiled in such a terrible scenario.
 These can help improve your performance and efficiency, and enable you to become a good team player.
-Most of these activities can all be done during a busy day and will give you a better overall quality of life.
+Most of these activities can all be done during a busy day and will give you a better overall

 First of all, sleep!
 This is a must.
 Try to make it eight hours per night, and avoid screen time for at least one and a half hours before sleeping.
 I know this is hard as we spend many hours in the hospital but you will rapidly see how you become more lucid, active and creative - qualities crucial in enhancing your performance in the operative room.
 In this same line, make sure you give yourself breaks from social media and set "virtual boundaries".
-Avoid the hoax of "FOMO" (fear of missing out), set limits on your phone or put it down and out of reach on occasion.
+Avoid the hoax of "FOMO" (fear of missing out), set limits on your phone or put it down and out of reach on negative.
+You can start with just 10 minutes of meditation per day, or perhaps download an app (I recommend Headspace or Calm) to guide you in how to stop ruminative thoughts.
+I have found that many ideas for studies and the enthusiasm to perform them are products of having a "quiet

-"...after completing the residency, you undertake a fellowship to master one subspecialty and give vourself a good opportunity to fulfil a specific role within a team."
+"...after completing the residency, you undertake a fellowship to master one subspecialty and give yourself a good opportunity to fulfil a specific role within a team."